charles-001/dolphie/README.md

 ## Features
 - Tabs at the top for multiple connections
 - Dolphie uses panels to present groups of data.
-They can all be turned on/off to have a view of your database server that you prefer (see Help screenshot for panels available)
+They can all be turned on/off to have a view of your database server that you prefer
 - Graphs for many metrics that can give you great insight into how your database is performing
 - Sparkline to show queries per second in a live view
 - 2 options for finding replica lag in this order of precedence: